 The skills and qualifications required of a PR manager or brand marketer include excellent written and verbal communication skills, experience with brand and crisis management, proficiency with email and social media marketing, and ability to manage projects and people.

 Company-run events are a popular way to interact with and entertain potential customers and clients.
-Events bring together your community, delight your customers, and put a friendly face to a brand name.
-In a study of marketing budget trends, almost 20% of respondents planned to increase their event budgets in the following year, citing events as majorly effective for B2B marketers.
+Events bring together your community, delight your customers, and put a friendly face to a brand name — especially for B2B marketers.
 For this reason, companies need event marketers.

 The responsibilities of an event marketer/manager include organizing and promoting events, creating messaging, designing and organizing marketing campaigns, connecting with audience members, and managing a team of marketers.]